EmberMotion Privacy Policy

 Based on what you tell us and the movement assessment, the app produces:

-- Your Resilience Score
+- Your Resilience Score (a general measure of movement quality)

-- Compensation patterns and asymmetries we detect
+- Movement patterns and left/right differences we measure

 Information about your device and how you use the app